-If you see a bear while driving, do not stop.
+If you see a bear while driving, do not stop and do not block any portion of the road.
 Regardless of what other people do, keep moving to the next paved pullout and park safely.
 If the bear is within 100 yards, watch and take photographs from inside your car.
-Do not surround or disrupt any animal's path.
-If other visitors put you or wildlife in danger, leave the scene and notify a park ranger.
-Always comply with the instructions of park staff on scene.